gaehlerm/SoftwareEngineering/README.md

 There are only minor differences between these two lines of code.
 Let's compare them:
 - In both lines, the variable `a` can be modified.
 Which is not necessarily a good thing, though.
 - The function has only access to the public variables of `a`, while the method can also access its private variables.
-- In C++, constness can be applied in both cases.
+- In C++, const can be applied in both cases.

 In summary, there are no significant differences.
 The free-standing function `b(a)` offers slightly better decoupling and should therefore be preferred.
 But ultimately, it all comes down to readability.
 Which version is easier to understand?
 The function or the method?
 Let's look at the following code: